maluskarhrishikesh/angular-library-app/README.md

     user can only add and edit a book.

-1) Login to the application using user / user as username and password.
+1) Login into the application using user / user as username and password.

 2) Home page will open , click on the name that appears at the right top corner (in this case hrishikesh).